brunopnogueira92/devices-api/TECHNICAL_SUBMISSION.md

 ## Known Limitations

-1. **No Authentication**: API is currently open (designed for evaluation purposes)
+1. **No Authentication/Authorization**: API is currently open (designed for evaluation purposes)
 2. **DDL Auto Create-Drop**: Database schema recreated on startup in dev/test profiles
 3. **No Soft Delete**: Deletions are permanent
 4. **Limited Audit Trail**: Only creation time is tracked
+5. **No Caching**: All queries directly hit the database
+6. **No Optimistic Locking**: No concurrent update protection

 These are intentional simplifications for the technical exercise.
-Production deployment would require the security and audit enhancements listed in the Future Enhancements section.
+Production deployment would require the security, performance, and audit enhancements listed in the Future Enhancements section.

 ---